zuazo/kong-cookbook/README.md

 See the [`cassandra-dse` cookbook documentation](https://supermarket.chef.io/cookbooks/cassandra-dse).

-By default, this cookbook installs a local Cassandra server if the `'hosts'` attribute is not set or is set to `'localhost'`.
+By default, this cookbook installs a local Cassandra server if the `'hosts'` attribute is not set or includes `'localhost'`.
 You can use the `node['kong']['manage_cassandra']` attribute to force this behavior.

 ## The HTTPS Certificate